python-parsy/parsy/docs/ref/methods_and_combinators.rst

       [99, 'beer', 'wall']

-   In Python 3.6, you can also use ``seq`` with keyword arguments instead of positional arguments.
+   You can also use :func:`seq` with keyword arguments instead of positional arguments.
 In this case, the produced value is a dictionary of the individual values, rather than a sequence.
 This can make the produced value easier to consume.

    .. code-block:: python